Qrouger/HInt/README.md

 # Usage Informations
 Signal_peptide : No, Yes or None. <br>
 Homo-oligomer : Oligomerization (integer : 1-20). <br>
-Interact_with : Proteins names expected to be interacting with (Uniprot name or fasta name), separate by ",". <br>
+Interact_with : Proteins names expected to be interacting with (Uniprot name or fasta name), separate by "," for multiple targets. <br>
 Organism : Organism of interest: arch, gram+, gram-, or euk for SignalP. <br>
 DeepLoc : Cellular localisation of your research, only for euk.
 Possible localisation : Cytoplasm, Nucleus, Extracellular, Cell membrane, Mitochondrion, Plastid, Endoplasmic reticulum, Lysosome/Vacuole, Golgo apparatus, Peroxisome.
 It's possible to select multiple localisation with coma.